FBakkensen/AIAssistedDevelopmentPromptsForBC/Research_BusinessCentral.md

 - AI Coding agents like Cline and Cursor.

 # Format:
-- I want the documentation formatted to be able to export to a Markdown file.
+- Create the documentation using Markdown format.
 - Create diagrams using mermaid syntax that can be rendered in Markdown
 ## Diagram Requirements:
 - Use simple flowcharts for process flows